Upward Arrow Icon - Navigation

 Crafting Content That Resonates

-Want persuasive presentation examples?
+Do you want persuasive presentation examples?

 Allan Paivio’s Dual Coding Theory: Make Minds See and Feel

-• Combine voiceover with simple, clear visuals
+• Use voiceover and simple, clear visuals

 The Role of Cognitive Load in Presentation Design

-To reduce load and increase clarity:
+To reduce load and increase clarity, it is useful to:

 • One idea per slide: Don’t stack concepts

+Besides, clarity is the first step to success but persuasion is the one that leads you through it.
 Once cognitive friction is removed, it’s time to guide belief and behavior.

 Robert Cialdini’s Principles of Persuasion in Presentation Design